David Peralta Player Props: Dodgers vs. Reds

-David Peralta -- hitting .333 in his past 10 games -- will be in action for the Los Angeles Dodgers against the Cincinnati Reds, with Luke Weaver on the hill, on June 6 at 7:10 PM ET.
+On Thursday, David Peralta (hitting .333 in his past 10 games) and the Los Angeles Dodgers play the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 12:35 PM ET.

-In his most recent game, he racked up two hits (going 2-for-3 with a double) against the Yankees.
+He had a hitless performance in his most recent game (0-for-1) against the Reds.

 David Peralta Game Info & Props vs. the Reds